 There were also a number of selections on the dessert bar.
 I tried the banana pudding and some peach cobbler.
 Heather got the peach cobbler and blueberry cobbler.
 The banana pudding began in a Jello box.
 Don’t bother.
 The peach and blueberry cobblers began with canned peaches and canned blueberry pie filling.
 Enough said.

 We agreed that their fried chicken is very moist and crisp.
 Very good.
 Go for the fried chicken.
 Maybe for dessert…

 As for the BBQ, go to Moose’s.
 We stopped by for a pound on the way home and found the inside of the building as smokey as the pulled pork we drove away with.
 We’ll head back there sometime for a more thorough review.

-Until then, again, Dukes of Summerville is a fine country buffet with lots of choice.
+Until then, again, Dukes of Summerville is a fine country buffet with lots of choices.
 Go there for some decent country fixin’s, just don’t go expecting the BBQ to be exceptional.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.